kartoza/osgs/sphinx/source/introduction/spatial_infrastructures.md

 The main idea behind OSGS is to take all of this complexity illustrated above, and condense it into application-specific, user-centric workflows and processes.

 The following illustration outlines the process behind publication of a map as a service and it's integration into an article on the main site, and the various stack components that are involved.

+_Outline of a basic map and article publication workflow:_

 ![Basic Process Example](../img/SpatialDataInfrastructuresOverview-BasicProcessExample.png)